 As we mentioned above, FTP is just one of many performance indicators.
 That said, you might want to see how you compare to other cyclists.
 Below is a chart that shows the average FTP of all TrainerRoad athletes.

 As you can see, experienced cyclists, have on average, a 62w higher FTP when compared to a beginner.
 That means that just because you may have a low FTP right now doesn’t mean you’re destined to have a low FTP in the future.
 Power-based, structured interval training is one of the most efficient and effective ways to increase your FTP, endurance, and performance.

 Could Your FTP Be Inaccurate?

-Your FTP is assessed through a structured protocol that should push you to exhaustion.
+FTP is assessed through a structured protocol that should push you to exhaustion.
 There are many different ways to determine your FTP, but the most efficient and accurate method is the TrainerRoad Ramp Test.
-However, there could be some reasons why your FTP isn’t accurate.
+However, there could be some reasons why it isn’t accurate.

 It’s Been Too Long Since Your Last FTP Test

-Likewise, if your last FTP test was taken while you were at your peak, and you’ve since taken time off, that FTP will likely be too high for your current fitness.
-This is why every TrainerRoad training plan starts with and includes the Ramp Test every 4-6 weeks to ensure your hard work is paying off.
+Likewise, if your last FTP test was taken while you were peaking, and you’ve since taken time off, that FTP will likely be too high for your current fitness.
+This is why every TrainerRoad training plan starts with and includes the Ramp Test every 4-6 weeks to ensure each workout is scaled to your current fitness.